jnjaby/DISCNet/README.md

 ## Dataset Preparation

 You can use the provided download script.
-The script considerably ruduce your workload by automatically downloading all the requested files, retrying each file on error, and unzip files.
+The script considerably reduce your workload by automatically downloading all the requested files, retrying each file on error, and unzip files.

 Alternatively, you can also grab the data directly from [GoogleDrive](https://drive.google.com/drive/folders/13dZxX_9CI6CeS4zKd2SWGeT-7awhgaJF?usp=sharing), unzip and put them into `./datasets`.